asonyue/OpenSource_Final/README.md

  11. `select user, authentication_string, plugin, host FROM mysql.user;`
  12. `\q`

+##### Phpmyadmin
- 1. sudo apt install phpmyadmin
+ 1. `sudo apt install phpmyadmin`
  2. Choose apach2 server option
  3. Enter the MYSQL application password as 'newpassword'
  4. Reenter the password again
- 5. sudo service apache2 restart
+ 5. `sudo service apache2 restart`
- 6. sudo service apache2 status
+ 6. `sudo service apache2 status`
  7. Open a browser, in the url section, please type 'localhost/phpmyadmin'
  8. In the username field, type 'root'
  9. In the password field, type 'newpassword'

- 1. Press the Database Section button
+ 10. Press the Database Section button
- 2. Enter the database name 'record' and press create
+ 11. Enter the database name 'record' and press create
- 3. Navigate to the SQL section in the site
+ 12. Navigate to the SQL section in the site
- 4. Copy and paste the SQL command provided by the file on the github pages 'record.sql' file
+ 13. Copy and paste the SQL command provided by the file on the github pages 'record.sql' file

-## User Manual

-Press enter to start the game.
-Follow the flashing boxes.
-Everytime you level up, one more pattern will be added.
-If you mis-click, you lose.
-Type in your name in the textbox.
-You will then be shown the top 5 leaderboard.
-Press the
-retry button to try again.